Hotels

 It is essential for us to work in close partnership with brands in the process of developing their own strategies for reducing carbon emissions.
 This involves not only meticulous planning of projects designed to improve performance, but also helping tenants optimise the operation of their establishments.

-Tugdual Millet
+Tugdual MILLET

 CEO Hotels, Covivio